btrettel/plint/plint.md

 ## DAV claims viewer search string

-If any warnings are printed, plint.py will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.
+If any warnings are printed, plint will display a string which can be pasted into the DAV claims viewer to highlight the terms found to have issues in the claims.

 ## Writing the output to a file

-The `--outfile` flag will write the warnings and DAV claims viewer search string to `{file}.out`, where `file` is the input file.
+The optional `-o` or `--outfile` flag will write the warnings and DAV claims viewer search string to `{file}.out`, where `file` is the input file.
 For example, the following will write to `claims.txt.out`:

     plint.py claims.txt --outfile

 ## Exit statuses

 - 0 means the claims pass all tests.
 - 1 means that a fatal error occurred in the parsing of the claims.
-Typically the claims will be written in a way that violates plint.py's expectations for how a claim will be structured.
+Typically the claims will be written in a way that violates plint's expectations for how a claim will be structured.
 - 2 means that one or more warnings were made.